mikejmcguirk/debian_i3/README.md

 <!--Save the update script.
 Run that with sudo bash as needed-->

-Post run steps:
+Post Install Steps/Checks:

-- Enter Neovim to make its packages install
+- Neovim
+  - Open it.
+Plugins should automatically install
+  - No lua errors should appear, which could indicate the wrong version is in the path
 - Enter tmux, use prefix-I to download plugins
 - Create a Github token and use it to push
 - Pull in Wireguard configs